-PROBLEM– Thousands of cats are euthanized each year in Lycoming and surrounding counties.
+PROBLEM– Thousands of cats are euthanized each year.
 These unwanted animals, whether they are pets that have strayed, kittens which could not be placed, farm cats who are left unattended, or feral cats without owners or caregivers, create the bulk of homeless felines that overwhelm the organizations that try to help them.

 SOLUTION– TNR, or trap neuter return, is a method of managing cat populations in a humane and effective way.
 Colonies, or groups of cats, are registered with us by a colony-caregiver.
 Cats are trapped, brought to the clinic where they are examined, neutered or spayed, and given a rabies vaccine.
 All outdoor cats are ‘ear-tipped’ painlessly while they are under anesthesia, so they can easily be identified as cats which have been neutered.
 Then they are returned to their outdoor homes.
 The caregiver continues to feed and monitor the colony.